openvinotoolkit/datumaro/docs/source/docs/data-formats/formats/tabular.md

 dataset = dm.Dataset.import_from('<path/to/electricity/dataset>', 'tabular', target="class")
 ```

-As shown, the target can be a single column name or a list of columns.
+As shown, the target can be a single column name or a comma-separated list of columns.

 Note that each tabular file is considered as a subset.